shuwei666/new_model/_pages/about.md

 ---

-I am a recent PhD graduate in imaging science, supervised by [Prof. Minchen(Tommy) Wei](https://www.polyucolorlab.com/leader.html).
-My research focus on **Color Science & AI**, with particular interests in:
+I am a recent PhD graduate in imaging\&lighting science, supervised by [Prof. Minchen(Tommy) Wei](https://www.polyucolorlab.com/leader.html).
+My research focus on **Color Science, AI , and Smart Lighting**, with particular interests in:

-- Color constancy.
-- HDR, Tone mapping, Gamut mapping.
+- Color constancy, HDR, Tone mapping, Gamut mapping.
 - AI ISP.
-- Machine learning and GenAI.
+- Smart lighting(adaptive color temperature control).

 I am actively seeking collaborations and jobs opportunities in these areas.\\
 Please feel free to contact me if you are interested in discussing potential projects or positions.